|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pectin is a naturally occurring substance in fruit that makes sweet preserves gel.
+Pectin is a naturally occurring substance in fruit that makes sweet preserves thicken.
 However, some fruits are low in pectin and need added pectin in order to gel.
 You can buy commercial pectin, or you can make your own from citrus peels.
 You can also make pectin from apples.

 High-pectin citrus peel is what makes marmalade gel without added pectin.
 Keep in mind that it is the white pith or inner part of the citrus peel that is rich in pectin.
 Under-ripe fruits have more of this pith than fully ripe fruits.
 You can use any citrus for this recipe, but grapefruit works especially well because of its larger pith.

-- 1/2 pound white parts of citrus peels
+1/2 pound white pith from citrus fruit

 1/4 cup lemon juice

-- Strain through a jelly bag or several layers of cheesecloth.
-The liquid pectin will keep in the refrigerator for a week, or in the freezer for 6 months.
+You can keep homemade pectin in the refrigerator for a week, or in the freezer for 6 months.